 Can cigarette smoking affect the intensity of TMD pain?

 Yes, cigarette smoking can.
 Current smokers are 4 to 5 times more likely to experience moderate to severe pain.
-A research made by the University of North Carolina Chapel Hill also concluded that young women suffering from TMJ disorders are four times more likely to be current or previous smokers.
+Research by the University of North Carolina Chapel Hill also concluded that young women suffering from TMJ disorders are four times more likely to be current or previous smokers.

 Can gum chewing affect TMJ pain?

 No, it does not.
 However, chewing gum can trigger migraine symptoms, which is a symptom of TMJ pain.
-A research conducted by Tel Aviv University researchers showed that 26 out of 30 patients who stopped chewing gum had significant improvements with their migraine, with 19 of them experienced complete headache resolution.
+Research conducted by Tel Aviv University researchers showed that 26 out of 30 patients who stopped chewing gum had significant improvements with their migraine, with 19 of them experiencing complete headache resolution.
 Chewing gum overworks the temporomandibular joints.
 Avoiding gum chewing can ease pain and discomfort.